Freshwater Aquarium Plant Care;

 *Homemade Yeast Methods: there are many ways to produce CO2 through the use of yeast and sugars which include another method that utilizes Jell-O (Gelatin) for CO2 production.

 Professional CO2 Systems:

-For more advanced/Pro plant aquarists (especially larger aquariums over 100 gallons), I would not use a yeast based system; I would go with an Advanced CO2 reactor that utilize pressurized CO2, CO2 reactors, diffusers, pumps with a venturi and filters such as a canister filter to add the CO2 into the aquarium.
+For more advanced/pro plant aquarists (especially with larger aquariums over 100 gallons) I would not use a yeast based system.
+I would go with an advanced CO2 reactor for freshwater aquarium plants that utilizes pressurized CO2, CO2 reactors, diffusers, pumps with a venturi, and filters such as a canister filter to add the CO2 into the aquarium.

 CO2 DIFFUSERS/ REACTORS

-Some plants such as Rotala Macrandra are nearly impossible to grow without CO2 Units.
-CO2 Units also help with “flattening” plant growth within the aquarium where otherwise some plants grow only to the surface with thin stem to seek out CO2 in the air.
+Some plants such as Rotala macrandra are nearly impossible to grow without added CO2.
+CO2 units also help with “flattening” plant growth within the aquarium where, otherwise, some plants grow only to the surface with thin stems in order to seek out CO2 in the air.